Breadcrumbs Home ›

 This page provides an overview of current and closed consultations and reviews on energy sector issues.

-We model future energy supply and demand, and produce a range of useful energy data resources and publications.
+We model future energy supply and demand, and produce a range of useful energy and natural resources data and publications.

 The government’s energy strategies set the policy direction and priorities for the New Zealand energy sector and focus on transitioning to a net zero carbon emissions by 2050, while building a more productive, sustainable and inclusive economy.